123sites/prework-study-guide/README.md

 ## Usage

-This Study Guide will be used to help me remember what I need to know with coding.
+This Study Guide will be used to help me remember what I need to know and review what I learned during the prework.
 I will use it to help me review my notes, as-needed.
 My Study Guide will help me to determine what I need to study.

 (TO BE COMPLETED LATER) open the Chrome DevTools by pressing Command+Option+I (MacOS) or Control+Shift+I (Windows).
 A console panel should open either below or to the side of the webpage in the browser.
 There you will see a list of topics we learned from Prework along with a suggestion on which topic to study first.